alosdiallo/DNA_Rchitect/README.md

 # DNA Rchitect

-## Welcome to the github repository for the Genomic Data Browser, a Shiny App.
+## Welcome to the github repository for DNA Rchitect, a Shiny App for visualizing genomic data.
 Start using the [web version](https://simongray.shinyapps.io/DNARchitect/) of this application, or download the source code and run locally.

 ## Table of Contents